lrmantovani10/Outfit-Forecast-Frontend/README.md

 React functions we made, when applicable.
 Some of the expected input / output pairs that can be verified by the TAs are in this file.

 Notes on testing:
+ * The prefPairs class was moved to the backend, so we are no longer testing for it here
  * sendSurveyResponses was incorporated into classifyNew(), so it is no longer a separate function
  * The output of getWeather changed.
 It no longer outpouts a JSON object, but an array.
 Additionally, this function relies on an API key that Lucas made for his account and is not displayed here for security reasons.
  * "dailyRecommender" no longer passes the user's wardrobe as an argument.
 Tyhe wardrobe info will be stored in the backend.